qiufengyu21/DevOps-Special-Milestone/README.md

 4. 3rd Party Integration: If one still wants to use 3rd party applications rather than using GitLab one, we can still use it as it supports integration for Jenkins, Slack, Google Cloud Platform, etc.

 5. GitHub Features: Most of the features which are present in GitHub are already present here.
-We have been using GitLab for past 3-4 weeks and we cannot find anything which is present in GitHub but not in GitLab (surely there must be few, but we are not missing it yet).

 6. Kubernetes Support: With a built-in container registry and Kubernetes integration, GitLab makes it easier than ever to get started with containers and cloud native development.
 Also, canary deployments, monitoring, auto-devops, etc is possible because of this integration.